guoping0408/AI-application/README.md

 # Training—DIGITS(NVIDIA Deep Learning GPU Training System)

  > **note**: To avoid most dependency issues while using DIGITS and to allow users have more control of their installation environment, I give the somewhat more advanced ways of setting up the DIGITS environments natively.

+## Installing some software prerequisites on the host PC before installing DIGITS

 ### Installing NVIDIA Driver on the Host PC